LeeJihyun99/Snowflake_cricket_project/README.md

    - **Task dependencies**: In Snowflake, if a root task is executed successfully, but some child tasks fail, you cannot resume only the remaining tasks.
 Therefore, ensure your data pipeline is well-tested and error-free before resuming tasks.

 You can try [my dashboard](https://app.snowflake.com/wfetdje/nz30916/#/filter-by-team-analysis-dNLN4JZ9T:119f8624303e56fa58d186ccf4457d272397e8d72ef407eee9439783469f48ba)
-Thank you, Data Engineering Simplified for the help of this project! 🙂 🎉

-(If you need my sample data, you can contact me!)
+Thank you, Data Engineering Simplified for the video tutorial of this project! 🙂 🎉 (If you need my sample data, you can contact me!)